standard/vscode-standard/README.md

 2. Run `npm install` right under project root.
 3. Open project in VSCode.
 The plugin should be disabled whilst developing.
 4. Run the `watch` build task (⇧⌘B or Ctrl+Shift+B) to compile the client and server.
-5. To run/debug the extension, use the `Launch Extension` launch configuration (from the VSCode debug panel).
+5. To run/debug the extension, use the `Launch Client` launch configuration (from the VSCode debug panel).
 6. To debug the server, use the `Attach to Server` launch configuration.

 ## How to package